Spain or Portugal? Which is the best Iberian destination?

 Algarve Beach, Portugal

-Northern Spain also has several well-known surf spots, particularly in the Basque country.
+Northern Spain also has several well-known surf spots, particularly in the Basque Country.
 In fact, we believe that the beaches in northern Spain are probably the most underrated of Spain’s attractions.
-They are stunning, however, the water is cold, and that puts away lots of people.
-On the other hand, the Mediterranean beaches are well known for their warm water, family-friendly activities by day, and hot nightlife.
-It’s no wonder that Malaga, Valencia, Almeria, Murcia, and so on, receive millions of tourists per year!
+They are stunning; however, the water is cold, which puts off many people.

 All in all, it really depends on what you are looking for.
-If warm water is the most important, then the south of Spain is the obvious answer, while Algarve is the best Portugal option.
+If warm water is the most important, then the south of Spain is the obvious answer, while the Algarve is the best option in Portugal.
 Well, apart from the small Porto Santo Island in Madeira.

-Overall, we believe people tend to prefer the Mediterranean-like beaches so Spain takes this one, but only by an inch.
+Overall, we believe people tend to prefer Mediterranean-like beaches, so Spain takes this one —but only by an inch.

 Things to do in Marbella